 you must know where you’re going in order to get there

 Finally you need brand values, you must know who you are in order to communicate this to others.
 Similarly you must know how your brand works to communicate this to your employees.

 Outlining who your living brand is and how it will work provides clarity for those both outside looking in, and those inside looking out.
 Consumers won’t engage with personality-less or confused brands, so it’s vital your employees empower and embody your brand's personality, consistently.
 Simply put, what is the point of creating your brand, its heart and its identity if at the end of the day these aren’t being consistently portrayed to consumers?
 When it comes to brand design and representation, consistency and communication are key, unless you want to confuse your consumers and lose their trust (which we are almost certain you don’t want).
 In fact, this consistency must flow all the way through your brand, from your logo design to your creative packaging design, and even your business card.

 When you have answered these questions you’ll begin to uncover your brand’s beating heart.
 Once you have that, your brand strategy will really start to take shape.

-Don’t worry, it’s only goodbye for a couple of weeks.
-We still have plenty more brand-iac knowledge to share (how generous of us, we know).
+Don’t worry, it’s only goodbye for ... well, actually, it's not.
+We have plenty more brand-iac knowledge to share (how generous of us, we know).
 So, sit back, relax and what’s that?
-You want part two of the branding checklist you completed last week?
-Well you’re in luck, we’re already one step ahead of you, here’s our Brand Discovery Checklist Part Two.
+You want part two of the branding checklist you just completed?
+Well you’re in luck, we’re already one step ahead of you.
+Just click that button above.